Diffraction grating: Theory of operation

 An idealized diffraction grating is made up of a set of slits of spacing $d$, that must be wider than the wavelength of interest to cause diffraction.
 Assuming a plane wave of monochromatic light of wavelength $\lambda$ at normal incidence on a grating (i.e., wavefronts of the incident wave are parallel to the grating main plane), each slit in the grating acts as a quasi point wave source from which light propagates in all directions (although this is typically limited to the forward hemisphere from the point source).
 Of course, every point on every slit to which the incident wave reaches plays as a point wave source for the diffraction wave and all these contributions to the diffraction wave determine the detailed diffraction wave light property distribution, but diffraction angles (at the grating) at which the diffraction wave intensity is highest are determined only by these quasi point sources corresponding the slits in the grating.
 After the incident light (wave) interacts with the grating, the resulting diffracted light from the grating is composed of the sum of interfering wave components emanating from each slit in the grating; At any given point in space through which the diffracted light may pass, typically called observation point, the path length from each slit in the grating to the given point varies, so the phase of the wave emanating from each of the slits at that point also varies.
 As a result, the sum of the diffracted waves from the grating slits at the given observation point creates a peak, valley, or some degree between them in light intensity through additive and destructive interference.
-When the difference between the light paths from adjacent slits to the observation point is equal to an odd integer-multiple of the half of the wavelength, l$l(\lambda/2)$ with an odd integer $l$, the waves are out of phase at that point, and thus cancel each other to create the (locally) minimum light intensity.
+When the difference between the light paths from adjacent slits to the observation point is equal to an odd integer-multiple of the half of the wavelength – that is, equal to $\frac{\lambda}{2}(2k+1)$ for integer k – the waves are out of phase at that point, and thus cancel each other to create the (locally) minimum light intensity.
 Similarly, when the path difference is a multiple of $\lambda$, the waves are in phase and the (locally) maximum intensity occurs.
 For light at the normal incidence to the grating, the intensity maxima occur at diffraction angles $\theta_m$, which satisfy the relationship $d \sin\theta_m = m\lambda$, where $\theta_m$ is the angle between the diffracted ray and the grating's normal vector, $d$ is the distance from the center of one slit to the center of the adjacent slit, and $m$ is an integer representing the propagation-mode of interest called the diffraction order.